linkedin/pygradle/README.md

 stopping you from using PyGradle with one, two, or all of your Python projects right away!

-As a general philosophy, we strive enhance Python rather than replace it, thereby keeping open source Python development idiomatic and intuitive.
+As a general philosophy, we strive to enhance Python rather than replace it, thereby keeping open source Python development idiomatic and intuitive.

 # Usage